m2c2-project/Nines/README.md

 Finds and replaces all instances of a user Id in a Dolphin user data folder, file names, as well as .txts, recursively.
 Will only work with Alphanumeric Characters.
-New folder will be named replace-new.
-ThisThere are three positional arguments, and this script should be run from the directory which contains the user folder
+New folder will be named replace-new. /nThis script should be run from the directory which contains the user folder

 positional arguments: